unisonweb/website/README/contributing-a-language-guide.md

 If it has a large community, a well-known syntax, and is not Unison, we want to see it!
 We're hoping to start with languages that are different enough from Unison that folks have some hurdles to clear.

+### How do I help?

+If you would like to add a new language guide, check out the `language-guide` issue type in this repo and create a ticket.

+If your language guide is in flight and you want to collaborate, chat with us in [#libraries](https://www.unison-lang.org/discord) in Discord.

-If you have any questions, feel free to reach out to us on the [Unison Discord](https://www.unison-lang.org/discord).
+If you have any questions, or want help developing the guides, feel free to reach out to us on the [Unison Discord](https://www.unison-lang.org/discord).

 ## Style and Structure Guidelines